 Darwin also noticed differences between the mockingbirds on the different islands he visited, which further accentuated, in his mind, the power of isolation.
 And that is how Galapagos mockingbirds came to become exemplars of evolutionary theory.

 Today, mockingbirds in Galapagos have evolved into (at least) four distinct species.
 They are all considered threatened, but the Floreana Mockingbird is in such critical status that its population is about 150 individuals, found only on a tiny islet located just off the island of Floreana.
-On Galapagos tours, tour leaders sometimes circumnavigate the islet in the hope of spotting it.

 The most charismatic Galapagos mockingbird by far is that of Española.
 On this island, the differences in plumage and its longer bill combine with a clear uniqueness in personality.
 Española mockingbirds are very audacious, almost aggressive in their curiosity.
 They will try to snatch goodies from the backpacks of unsuspecting tourists and will hone in on water bottles in the blink of an eye.
 When you disembark at Gardner Bay, for example, the mockingbirds are the first species to greet you, flitting around your feet and even perching on your shoulder or head.
 They certainly make any Galapagos tour visit to the island of Española memorable.